PerilGroup/Theif/README.md

 we're able to fully automate the use of 2 different tools to create one great wrapper!

 Why:
-Subdomain Hijacking has become popular amoung bug bounties, or just another fun trade to add to your arsenal.
+Subdomain Hijacking has become popular amoung bug bounties, etc.
 How:
 Easy,
 0. git clone https://github.com/perilgroup/theif.git